 We hope this guide has been helpful in educating you on the differences between CBD and THC.
 Now that you’re a pro on all things CBD and THC, you should be ready to make your first (or next) purchase.
 Head over to our shop to check out our collection of CBD products – we have everything from CBD oils to edibles.

-If you’d like to know even more about CBD, then why not check out our guide CBD: What It Is & How to Consume It, or just pop into our local Mansfield branch to discuss your CBD requirements.
+If you’d like to know even more about CBD, then why not check out our guide CBD: What It Is & How to Consume It, or get in touch with our team by phone or email to discuss your CBD requirements.
 We’re always happy to offer our expertise!